 We want to get people who stammer more involved in how research into stammering is designed.
-That's why we're inviting you to our online Research Arena on Saturday 29th April, 10am-11:30am.
-If you're a person who stammers, or if you are a researcher, you're welcome to join in.
+That's why we're inviting you to our online Research Arena on Saturday 9th December.

-At the Zoom event, up to two researchers will speak to an audience made up of people who stammer.
-They'll briefly describe their research idea or project related to stammering which they want to develop.
-Then the audience will have a chance to ask questions about the aims and plans for the idea or project, and give your own input.
+At the Zoom event, you'll hear from researchers who will describe their ideas for a stammering-related research project they want to develop.
+You'll have a chance to ask them questions about their aims and plans for the project, and give your own input.
 Your experience of living with a stammer will be really valuable to them.

-By creating space for discussion and engagement, people who stammer can be influential in improving the quality and real-world relevance of stammering research.
+By creating space for discussion and engagement, you can be influential in improving the quality and real-world relevance of stammering research.